Ediashta-Narendra/Electronic-Add-Ons-for-Product-Sales-Optimization/README.md

             The entire data pipeline was automated using Apache Airflow, covering the full ETL process — starting from extracting transactional records from a PostgreSQL database, transforming and cleaning the dataset, and finally loading it into an Elasticsearch index.
         </p>
         <p>
-            The data obtained from Kaggle spans from 2023 to 2024, comprising 20,000 rows, and serves as the foundation for downstream analysis and optimization.
+            The data obtained from <a href="https://www.kaggle.com/datasets/cameronseamons/electronic-sales-sep2023-sep2024" target="_blank">Kaggle</a> spans from 2023 to 2024, comprising 20,000 rows, and serves as the foundation for downstream analysis and optimization.
 Raw dataset is included in the repository as <code>electronic_data_raw.csv</code>, while the cleaned version—generated through the ETL process—is saved as <code>electronic_data_clean.csv</code>.
 The final, processed data is then loaded into an Elasticsearch index for further analysis and exploration.
         </p>
         <p>
             To ensure data quality, expectations were defined and validated using the Great Expectations framework, with the process documented in the notebook <code>Great Expectation.ipynb</code>.